JulianParge/GPTbyJP/readme.md

 both locally and to your own domain.
 This project is purely for demonstration purposes and to help new developers understand how an OpenAI integration can work in PHP (via `curl`) using Docker.

 The bot is driven by an initial prompt, which you can set in the `/includes/prompt.php` file.

+For the purposes of this project, I am using the `gpt-4` model.
+This can also be updated in the `/includes/prompt.php` file.

 **Prerequisites**
 -